 Right-click on the Database Mail will open the context menu.
 Please select the Configure Database Mail option to configure the new database Mail, or to View, Edit, Delete existing Database Mails in SQL Server.

-Once you select the Configure Database Mail option, a new wizard will open.
+Once you select the SQL Server Configure Database Mail option, a new wizard will open.

 Configure SQL Server Database Mail